landtechnologies/mongoose-mock/README.md

 mongoose-mock
 =============

-**Note that the landdb fork has deviated quite some way from the original.**
+**Note that the landtech fork has deviated quite some way from the original.**

 ## Usage